 Selecting a single source of truth for all project-related details and communications is the first and most important step to enhancing project visibility.
 Visual proofing and approval tools also help clarify edits and hold stakeholders accountable.
 Is the asset being approved by the client?
 Or, is it being revised by the professional services team?
 Keeping it all in one place keeps everyone aligned.

-Time tracking and billing is another area where professional services teams can preserve significant time while improving visibility with clients.
+Time tracking and billing is another area where the professional business services industry can preserve significant time while improving visibility with clients.
 One-third of survey respondents (34%) say it takes them 2–3 hours each week to track billable hours.
 About 1 in 10 respondents (10%) say it takes them more than 4 hours per week.

 Professional services companies are bogged down with manually tracking and billing time — and they don’t always get paid for those hours.
 Automating these tasks saves significant time better spent building client relationships.
 Clients are much happier when they have visibility into how they’re being billed and can correlate time spent to value added.
 Here's how time tracking can save you money.